Techtonica/curriculum/documentation/documentation.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will be able to** add documentation to their project.
-- Things
-- More things
-- Even more things
-- Even more things

 ### Specific Things To Teach
-- Things about the things
-- More things about the things
-	- This is a sub-thing about the things
-- Even more things about the things
-- Even more things about the things
+- inline comments in HTML, CSS, JavaScript
+- Markdown

 ### Materials